ElmerKao/Stuff/README.md

 - This is a Repo for thing that I want to have uploaded at the interent

 - Feel fre to grab anything

-This is a reo for very variated stuff like a NightTab config and an Awasome Config